-- They must pay Social Services the full cost charged by the individuals chosen home.
-This cost will be the amount negotiated with the home for their particular placement and may be more than the rate negotiated by Social Services for residents who require financial assistance. - If they default on payment of charges for more than two invoice periods the Local Authority will terminate the contract with the individual and the chosen home.
+- They must complete a full financial assessment and supply updated financial information on an annual basis - They must pay Social Services the full cost charged by the individuals chosen home.
+This cost will be the amount negotiated with the home for their particular placement and may be more than the rate negotiated by Social Services for residents who require financial assistance. - If they default on payment of charges for more than two invoice periods the Local Authority may terminate the contract with the individual and the chosen home.
 The individual will then be required to make their own arrangements directly with their home of choice.
 In cases where representatives are unable to pay charges whilst waiting for Power of Attorney or Deputyship to be awarded any outstanding fees must be paid immediately when they become legally appointed to act for the individual or the Local Authority will terminate the contract and take steps to recover any outstanding charges. - 2.3 Self-funders who choose out of county placements can be helped as far as is necessary in their individual case, stopping short of determining the price with the home as well as finalising the contract.
 Individuals should contact the Local Authority responsible for the area in which their chosen home lies if they wish the Local Authority to arrange the contract on their behalf.